Thousands of leaked Facebook documents show Mark Zuckerberg as ‘master of leverage’ in plan to trade user data

 Regulators have typically struggled to build robust antitrust cases against technology companies that offer services to users for free.
 If the product is free, then it’s harder to argue that the consumer is being harmed by a monopoly.

-But if regulators can show that users were paying for access to Facebook with their personal data, and that Facebook valued that data as leverage against competitors, that could expose Facebook to an antitrust complaint, said Jason Kint, CEO of Digital Content Next, a trade association representing digital publishers.
+But if regulators can show that users were paying for access to Facebook with their personal data, and that Facebook valued that data as leverage against competitors, that could expose Facebook to an antitrust complaint, said Jason Kint, CEO of Digital Content Next, a trade association representing digital publishers (including NBCUniversal, the parent company of NBC News).

 “These emails clearly establish the value of consumer data to Facebook,” Kint said.
 “It shows that it is not free.”